What’s the definition of a flapper?

-During the filming of Olive Thomas’ new Selznick picture “The Flapper,” which will be shown at the Princess, the question arose as to exactly what the word “flapper” meant, or implied.
+During the filming of Olive Thomas’ new Selznick picture “The Flapper,” the question arose as to exactly what the word “flapper” meant, or implied.

 The veteran lawyer, William P. Carlton, admitted that he was stumped.
 Theo Westman, Jr., who plays the juvenile, said he knew, but when pinned down to a definite answer, he replied, “Oh, well, it’s just a — er I mean — why, doggone it, a ‘flapper’ is a ‘flapper.’
 I know lots of ’em.”